-Both AAP and WHO recommends no more than 1 hour of screen time per day for preschoolers.
+Both AAP and WHO recommend no more than 1 hour of screen time per day for preschoolers.
 They should only watch high-quality programs accompanied by you so that you can explain what’s happening.

 School-age children (6-12 years)

-A lot of schools use smart boards or tablets to teach kids which makes it hard to keep the screen time under 2 hours a day on weekdays.
+Many schools use smart boards or tablets to teach kids, which makes it hard to keep the screen time under 2 hours a day on weekdays.
 So for school-age children, it’s a good idea to limit screen time on weekdays and let them watch few more episodes or play an extra 30 minutes over the weekends.